Books Inc.'s Book Fair Program is Evolving!

 Mission: To provide children across the Bay Area with access to new, diverse, and inclusive books.

-Vision: To transition the current Books Inc. book fair program into a non profit in order to include schools from all socio-economic communities across the Bay Area.
+Vision: The Books Inc. book fair program transition into the Books Inc.'s Reading Bridge nonprofit allows for a more inclusive relationship with schools from all socio-economic communities across the Bay Area.
 We will continue to offer large-scale book fairs to our current partners, generating fundraising profits for the schools while also earning income that will allow the non-profit to run additional “Bridge” fairs at Title 1 schools.
 The “Bridge” fairs will be run with the same care, attention, and scale as our traditional fairs, with a diverse and curated selection of titles that reflect the needs, lives, and interests of the school’s community and children.
-The Reading Bridge will work with the partnering schools to pin-point the specific needs of their students so that we provide the best book fair experience possible, while ensuring that each student goes home with at least one book of their choosing.
+The Reading Bridge will work with the partnering schools to pinpoint the specific needs of their students so that we provide the best book fair experience possible while ensuring that each student goes home with at least one book of their choosing.
 Both book fair models will include author visits, book talks, and library gifts whenever possible.

 The Two Book Fair Models:

 You can donate via Books Inc.'s website or in-store!
 Your donations help us get books into the hands of Bay Area students by funding book donations for our “Bridge” fairs.
 They may also be used for other book-related programs in the future.
-We thank you for your support and hope to thrive in this community and in-turn spread the joy of reading throughout the Bay Area!
+We thank you for your support and hope to thrive in this community and in turn, spread the joy of literacy throughout the Bay Area!

 Meet the Team: